-Driving with a hot cooling system could damage your vehicle.
-If the temperature gauge reads "H," pull over and stop the vehicle.
+Driving with a hot engine cooling system could damage your vehicle.
+If temperature gauge reads "H" pull over and stop the vehicle.
 Idle the vehicle with the air conditioner turned off until the pointer drops back into the normal range.
-If the pointer remains on the "H," and you hear continuous chimes, turn the engine off immediately, and call for service.
+If the pointer remains on the "H" and you hear continuous chimes, turn the engine off immediately, and call an authorized dealership for service.

 A hot engine cooling system is dangerous.
 You or others could be badly burned by steam or boiling coolant.
-You may want to call a service center if your vehicle overheats.
+You may want to call an authorized dealership for service if your vehicle overheats.
 If you decide to look under the hood yourself, see Section 7 of this manual.
 Follow the warnings under the Cooling System Pressure Cap paragraph.